tremor-rs/tremor-rfcs/text/0000-script-operator-enhacements.md

 [motivation]: #motivation

-To demonstrate I will give a motivating example if the reduction of complexity for a simplified algorithm for distributed loadbalancing:
+To demonstrate we will give a motivating example if the reduction of complexity for a simplified algorithm for distributed loadbalancing:

-The original code has to fight with not knowing what ports data comes in and having to verify the initalization of state on every event.
+The original code has to contend with not knowing what ports data comes in and having to verify the initalization of state on every event.

 ```trickle
 define grouper::bucket operator bucketing;